Carina Axelsson: Personal life

 Carina Axelsson was born on August 5, 1968, in Northern California, United States, to Bertil and Alicia Axelsson.
 She has a brother Erik and sister Liselotte.
 Her father was an electronic engineer and was born in Sweden, and her mother is Mexican.
 After growing up in California, Axelsson moved to New York to pursue a career in fashion modelling.

 On June 3, 2022, she married civilly the German-Danish aristocrat Gustav, 7th Prince of Sayn-Wittgenstein-Berleburg, thus becoming the Princess of Sayn-Wittgenstein-Berleburg, after dating for 19 years.
 They married religiously the following day in Bad Berleburg.
 They live at Schloss Berleburg in Germany with their four dogs.
-They were unable to marry earlier due to a clause in Gustav's grandfather's will preventing him from inheriting family property if he partakes in an unequal marriage (meaning with a commoner), a marriage with a non-Protestant or one with someone who is not of the Aryan race (meaning not of pure Caucasian and preferably German descent).
-His wife is a commoner, Catholic and part Mexican by birth, thus rendering her incompatible with the terms of the will as stipulated by her husband's grandfather.
+They were unable to marry earlier due to a clause in Gustav's grandfather's will (that was drawn up during the days of the Nazi Germany) preventing him from inheriting family property if he partakes in an unequal marriage (meaning with a commoner), a marriage with a non-Protestant or one with someone who is not of the Aryan race (meaning not of pure Caucasian and preferably German descent).
+His wife is a commoner, Catholic and part Mexican by birth, thus rendering her incompatible with the terms of the – surprisingly still legally valid – will as stipulated by her husband's grandfather.
 Nonetheless, she was treated by the Sayn-Wittgenstein-Berleburg House as his official partner and accompanied him to family events.

 Axelsson is godmother to Countess Athena of Monpezat, only daughter of her husband's first cousin Prince Joachim of Denmark.

 The couple's son, Prince Gustav Albrecht, was born on 26 May 2023 in the United States via surrogacy.
 On 26 April 2024, the couple welcomed their second child, a girl, Princess Mafalda, also via surrogacy.